RayBB/openlibrary-docs/Understanding-The-Data-Model.md

 Infogami provides a generic way through it's wiki to create new types as needed.

-# Databses
+# Database Schema
-Openlibrary in essence only really has **only two database tables**.
+Open Library in essence only really has **only two database tables**.
 By default they will have the same pretty basic functionality through Infogami

 ### Thing table
 The thing table defines [types](https://openlibrary.org/dev/docs/infogami#anchor5) like editions, works authors, users, languages.
 The thing table also keeps track of instances of things by their identifiers it basically registers their IDs in the table as an instance.